JoergFranke/recnet/README.md

 python setup.py install
 ```

+*In case of error try to update setuptools and/or install as sudo.*

 ## How to use it

 - Please provide our data in form of two lists and save it in a klepto file.
 One list contains sequences of features